 - 1. Push the image archive button .
 This displays the Gallery. - 2.
 Select a folder and push the navigation pad. - 3.
 Select the image you want to edit and push the navigation pad. - 4.
 Push the navigation pad to display the top toolbar. - 5.
 On the top toolbar, select the icon and push the navigation pad. - 6.
-On the right toolbar, select the image in edit mode. - 7.
-Manual image adjustment mode is now active.
+On the right toolbar, select the oicon and push the navigation pad.
+This opens the image in edit mode. - Manual image adjustment mode is now active.
 For image adjustment instructions, see section 11.3 Adjusting the infrared image.

 - 8. Push the navigation pad.
-This displays a context menu. - Select X (Cancel) to exit edit mode. - Select (Measurement parameters) to change the global parameters. - Select (Image mode) to change the image mode. - Select (Measurement) to add a measurement tool. - Select (Color) to change the color palette or set a color alarm. - Select $rac{1}{2}$ (Save) to save and exit edit mode. - 9.
+This displays a context menu. - Select X (Cancel) to exit edit mode. - Select (Measurement parameters) to change the global parameters. - Select (Image mode) to change the image mode. - Select (Measurement) to add a measurement tool. - Select (Color) to change the color palette or set a color alarm. - Select $\stackrel{\checkmark}{f igspace}$ (Save) to save and exit edit mode. - 9.
 To store the edited image online, make a manual upload of the image.
 See section 9.6 Manual upload.